Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 ## Detailed design

-> The core of the REP. Elaborate on the design and implementation with sufficient detail for someone familiar with Bicep to grasp.
-Provide detailed examples to illustrate how the feature is used and its implications on user experience.

 The key design change is to move where extension configurations are defined in Bicep and ARM templates.
 Currently, the extension configurations are defined within the deployment of the extension resources being deployed.
 This REP's proposal is to move these configuration definitions to a dedicated deployment input property that is separate from